artica/website/_posts/projects/2014-03-19-motoruino.markdown

 ---
 layout: post
 date: 2014-03-18 18:11:00 UTC
-title: "MOTORUINO"
+title: "Motoruino"
-categories: projects education
+categories: projects hardware
 excerpt: "The Motoruino is a board based on the Arduino platform, it is designed to work with motors, servos and sensors."

 thumbnail: /assets/thumbs/2014-03-19-motoruino.png